-Establishing Fault and Responsibility for an Accident
+Establishing Fault and Responsibility for a Rental Car Accident

-Fault for an accident is extremely important.
+Fault for a rental car accident is extremely important.
 When a rental car driver causes a Florida car crash, you want to be certain law enforcement arrives at the scene and determines fault for the collision.
 Particularly when dealing with rental companies and their insurance, this official paperwork could be very important.
 It is also your proof that the rental car driver was responsible and is liable for injuries and property damage.